Battle of FSB Mary Ann

-The Battle of FSB Mary Ann occurred when Viet Cong (VC) sappers attacked the U.S. firebase located in Quảng Tín Province, South Vietnam early on the morning of 28 March 1971.
+The Battle of FSB Mary Ann occurred when Viet Cong (VC) sappers attacked a U.S. firebase located in Quảng Tín Province, South Vietnam early on the morning of 28 March 1971.

-Fire support base (FSB) Mary Ann was located to interdict movement of enemy troops and materiel down the K-7 Corridor and Dak Rose Trail (branches of the Ho Chi Minh trail running from Laos to the coast of South Vietnam).
+Fire Support Base (FSB) Mary Ann was established to interdict movement of North Vietnamese People's Army of Vietnam (PAVN) and VC troops and materiel down the K-7 Corridor and Dak Rose Trail (branches of the Ho Chi Minh trail running from Laos to the coast of South Vietnam).
 Originally intended to be a temporary base, it evolved into a more permanent location garrisoned by at least one U.S. Army company.
 The base was manned by 231 American soldiers at the time of the attack.

-The firebase was scheduled to be handed over to the Army of the Republic of Vietnam (ARVN) when the 1st Battalion, 46th Infantry Regiment (1/46th Infantry) moved to the north.
-Twenty-one ARVN soldiers from Battery B, 22nd Field Artillery, along with two 105mm howitzers, were on Mary Ann to support ARVN operations to the south.
+The firebase was scheduled to be handed over to the Army of the Republic of Vietnam (ARVN) when the U.S. 1st Battalion, 46th Infantry Regiment moved north to Da Nang.
+Twenty-one soldiers from the ARVN Battery B, 22nd Field Artillery, along with two 105mm howitzers, were on Mary Ann to support ARVN operations to the south.

 For months leading up to the attack the level of enemy activity in the area had been low and contacts were infrequent.
-The lack of significant recent engagements, along with preparations to turn the FSB over to ARVN units, had given the U.S. soldiers in the area a false sense of security.
-The sapper attack was sharp and very successful, with repercussions up the 23rd Infantry Division's chain of command, as the battle was described as a "rampage of VC who threw satchels at the command bunker, knifed Americans in their sleep and destroyed all communications equipment".
-Army Chief of Staff William Westmoreland was tasked with investigation of the attack, citing clear dereliction of duty, lax behavior and failure of officer leadership as the reasons.
-Charges were brought against six officers, including the 23rd Division Commander and Assistant Commander.
+The lack of significant recent engagements, along with preparations to turn the FSB over to ARVN units, had given U.S. soldiers in the area a false sense of security.
+The sapper attack was successful, and was described as a "rampage of VC who threw satchels at the command bunker, knifed Americans in their sleep and destroyed all communications equipment".
+Army Chief of Staff William Westmoreland investigated the attack, which resulted in repercussions up the 23rd Infantry Division's chain of command, with the probe citing dereliction of duty, lax behavior and failure of officer leadership as the reasons for the attack.
+Charges were brought against six officers, including the 23rd Division commander and assistant division commander.

 Background and base construction

-FSB Mary Ann was initially established on 19 February 1970 by elements of the 1/46th Infantry (part of the 196th Light Infantry Brigade (196th LIB).
-At the time it was not intended to be a permanent base, and was closed by the same Battalion about two months after it was opened.
-Operational needs brought the 1/46th Infantry back to Mary Ann on 27 June, and the base was put back into operation.
-According to one Battalion commander it was a poor location for a firebase from a defensive standpoint. "[The FSB was built] in a saddle with hills around it on three sides."
+FSB Mary Ann was established on 19 February 1970 by elements of the 1st battalion, 46th Infantry, part of the 196th Light Infantry Brigade (196th LIB).
+At the time it was not intended to be a permanent base, and was closed by the same battalion about two months after it was opened.
+Operational needs brought 1/46th Infantry back to Mary Ann on 27 June, and the base was reestablished.
+According to one battalion commander it was a poor location for a firebase from a defensive standpoint. "[The FSB was built] in a saddle with hills around it on three sides."
 It was also at the very edge of helicopter range from the Americal Division headquarters at Chu Lai.
 Any other location in the region would have put the FSB outside the range of the Division's heavy artillery batteries and prevented artillery at Mary Ann from shelling key locations in the region.
 From an offensive standpoint the FSB was in a good location since it straddled the Dak Rose Trail network.